This Page Intentionally Left Blank

 While gathering research for my "How To Display an Atomic Bomb" series, I reviewed thousands of pages of formerly secret government documents.
 These heavily-redacted papers contained a different story I needed to tell.
 However, I couldn’t do so unless I changed my way of working as a photographer.
 So I did.

-These pages, often in subtle ways, suggest the hubris, bravery, dedication, nationalism, ingenuity, fear – even paranoia – and sheer determination of our culture and species.
-Some of them sound alarming, like a brief 22 pages and 3 charts dedicated to answering whether the detonation of an atomic bomb might unintentionally consume all the air on our planet.
+These pages, often in subtle ways, suggest the bravery, hubris, dedication, nationalism, ingenuity, fear, and sheer determination of our culture and species.
+Some of them sound alarming, like a brief 22 pages dedicated to answering whether the detonation of an atomic bomb might unintentionally consume all the air on our planet.
 Most are much more mundane, like page after page with nothing but the phrase “This Page Intentionally Left Blank” on it.
 A phrase that falsifies itself while conveying its peculiar brand of bureaucratic logic.

 I’m also drawn to the humanity they contain.
 In the midst of this massive machine, we have inarguable evidence that this machine is comprised entirely of humans like us, each with their own particular hand-writing, name, and job.
 Each incapable of drawing a perfectly straight line, and each laboring to keep themselves, their coworkers, families, and country alive.